kamesstory/kamesstory.github.io/stream/thoughts.md

 - china

   - The last time I went to China before this past trip was 2016, about 8 years ago.
 At that point, I was still young, so I never picked up on the subtleties and interesting dynamics of Chinese society.
 The most striking one I observed this past trip was that China is a lesson in contrast.
 China is not a tokenizable experience, nor is it a homogenous one.
-Things that should be in opposition do in fact exist hand in hand, which makes for a complex and interesting society.
+Things that should be in opposition do in fact thrive hand-in-hand, which makes for a complex and interesting society.
 Here are some anecdotes:

   - 1. Older generation vs. younger generation.
 Many of the older generation grew up in pre-market economics society (e.g. cultural revolution times), and are heavily influenced by their experiences there.
 They're the boats that have risen with the tide.
 I've literally overheard (normal) folks saying that now they're retired, they have too much money that they can't invest and just need to spend it on luxury goods or expensive foreign travel.
 There's also a hyper-rich new generation, the heirs to tycoon fortunes, who look down on the old guard and normal society and desperately pretend to be greater than Chinese, traveling and studying in places like France and the UK.
 Then there's the ordinary younger generation, which is stuck under the burden of 9-9-6 and the impossibility of achieving the same level of success as their parents.
 They don't even and can't even travel much, to the degree that fellow travelers thought I was weird for being able to go out on a vacation within China "out-of-season".
     2. Old tradition vs. the new China.
 Everywhere you look, there's an interplay between old buildings and constructions, and the glittering new skyscrapers and neon lights.
 Aesthetically, one of the most amazing things about the architecture there is the usage of lights to highlight and frame the gorgeous structure of traditional buildings.
 Things look serene during the day, and glow with a frenetic energy at night.